nrraleeya/ai-knowledge-assistant/README.md

 ## 7. How to Run the Backend

-Open a separate terminal window and run[cite: 1, 2]:
+Open a separate terminal window and run:

 ```bash
 # 1. Navigate to backend directory